• Skip to primary navigation

 Does cilantro taste like soap?

-For some folks, cilantro tastes like a bright, fresh herb that's perfect for Latin and Indian dishes.
-For others, it can come off tasting a lot like soap!
+For some folks, cilantro tastes like a bright, fresh herb.
+For others, it can come off as tasting a lot like soap!

-Genetics actually plays into the way your tongue translates the taste of cilantro!
-Are you a cilantro lover or does it taste like soap to you?
+Genetics plays into the way your tongue translates the taste of cilantro!

 What is the best way to preserve cilantro?

-While dehydrating is an easy way to preserve cilantro, and air drying is the perfect way to dry it, freezing cilantro is the best way to preserve cilantro to keep all of its natural flavor intact.
+While dehydrating is an easy way to preserve cilantro, and air drying is the perfect way to dry it, freezing cilantro is the best way to preserve cilantro to keep all of its natural flavor intact, and freeze-drying cilantro keeps most of the flavor for a shelf-stable option.

 What is the difference between cilantro and coriander